-- While there, take advantage and visit the Tokyo Tower, a communication station, which is known to be the Japanese replica of the Eiffel tower, offering fantastic views of the city from above.
+- While there, take advantage and visit the Tokyo Tower, a communication station and a Japanese replica of the Eiffel tower, offering fantastic views of the city from above.

-- Escape from the busy Tokyo life visiting Hama Rikyu, a small but lovely park, offering beautiful walks among 300-years old trees and curious pond fish.
+- Escape from busy Tokyo life by visiting Hama Rikyu, a small but lovely park, offering beautiful walks among 300-years old trees and fish ponds.

 Day 2: Tokyo and Kamakura

 Just an hour away from Tokyo, the Kamakura region has plenty to offer.
 You can get there with your Japan Rail Pass, by taking the Tokaido Line from Tokyo Station and making one connection at Totsuka Station, by changing to the Yokosuka Line, until you arrive at Kamakura Station.